terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 This is an extremely over simplified example.
 We'll get into more advanced use cases in a bit.

-Now that have a handler for our lambda let's define it in the `MyFirstCdkAppStack` constructor:
+Now that we have a handler for our lambda let's define it in the `MyFirstCdkAppStack` constructor:

 ```javascript
 const cdk = require('@aws-cdk/core');